msteinbeck/hid-retrobit/README.rst

-Linux driver for the retro-bit (sometime called retrolink) Atari, Nintendo NES, SNES & Sega Genesis joystick and gamepad controller adapters.
+Linux driver for the retro-bit (sometime called Retro Link) Atari, Nintendo NES, SNES & Sega Genesis joystick and gamepad controller adapters.
 It allows the use of actual compatible devices in emulators.

 http://www.amazon.com/gp/product/B007ZS35CU/